jean-francoisgiraud/DigitalCertificationServices/README.md

 SCOPE: Canadian Aviation Regulations (CARs) and Standards.
 Quality management and assurance (AS9100, ISO9001, ISO27001).
 SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems and CAR 901.29 (maintained to manufacturer's instructions).

 Typical worflow: A customer wants to digitize her/his certification process.
 Certification requirements are compiled, the customer confirms.
-We audit the process and tokenize/document all proof of compliance in the DCS blockchain.
+We audit the process and tokenize/document all proof of compliance (test reports, analysis, pictures or any other objective evidences) in the DCS blockchain.
 The customer can then digitally prove, demonstrate, show to the authorities or other interested parties her/his compliance.
+Upon a request from an auhtority or customer a digital certificate holder can provide a token proving provenance at any stage.
 DCS can also used to prevent counterfeiting by establishing the full provenance of a product or service from its design to its use in-service.

 Payments:
 BTC (Bitcoin): 1PUfrMWUUGPccf3kuUDu7MGHpbddJEqhFo